wintermute101/rs-shellcode/README.md

 # rs-shellcode

-A shellcode runner write in Rust use [windows-rs](https://github.com/microsoft/windows-rs).
+A shellcode runner write in Rust.

 # how to use it